navidcy/navidcy.github.io/outreach.md

     </audio>
 </figure>

-Four weeks later, I followed up a question that a listener had sent asking.
-The listener was wondering why at the coast of New South Wales the water temperature can drop dramatically when warm winds blows from the North.
+Four weeks later, I followed up a question that a listener had sent to the show.
+The listener was wondering why sometimes at the New South Wales coast despite that warm winds blow from the North the water temperature can drop dramatically.

 <figure>
     <figcaption>ABC South East NSW, Breakfast with Simon Lauder, 02 June 2021</figcaption>